Outcomes & Performance

 Student Learning Outcomes:

-• Students will demonstrate oral communication skills
+• Students will demonstrate oral communication skills.

-Goal #3: Students will develop critical thinking skills.
+Goal #3: Students will utilize critical thinking and problem-solving skills.

 Student Learning Outcomes:

-• Annual program completion rate of 75%
+• Annual program completion rate of 75%.

-• Five-year average credentialing examination pass rate of not less than 75 percent at the first attempt
+• Five-year average credentialing examination pass rate of not less than 75 percent at the first attempt.

-• Five-year average credentialing examination score at or above the national average
+• Five-year average credentialing examination score at or above the national average.

 • Five-year average job placement rate of not less than 75 percent within twelve months of graduation

-• Graduates will express satisfaction with the program with a rating of 3.75 average or better on a 5 point scale on the graduate follow-up survey
+• Graduates will express satisfaction with the program with a rating of 3.75 average or better on a 5-point scale on the graduate follow-up survey.

-• Employers will express satisfaction with graduates' performance with a rating of 3.75 average or better on a 5 point scale on the employer survey
+• Employers will express satisfaction with graduates' performance with a rating of 3.75 average or better on a 5-point scale on the employer survey.

 Program Objectives